lgorissen/k4d/lab 27/README.md

 # 27. Kubernetes API Server: access via kubectl proxy

 The DownwardAPI volume provides access to some metadata of a Pod and its Containers.
-You will want to talk directly to the Kubernetes API Server!
+But sometimes you will want to more.
+Then, you have talk directly to the Kubernetes API Server!

-We will show several ways to access the Kubernetes API Server:
+In this and the next couple of labs, we will show several ways to access the Kubernetes API Server:

-- Use *curl and the kubectl proxy*
+- **lab 26:** Use *curl and the kubectl proxy*
-- Use *curl - from within a Pod*
+- **lab 27:** Use *curl - from within a Pod*
-- Use *curl - and a sidecar Container*
+- **lab 28:** Use *curl - and a sidecar Container*
-- Use *client libraries*
+- **lab 29:** Use *client libraries*

 All-in-all, that should give you enough tools to handle your requirements.

 This lab will explore the Kubernetes API, using curl and the kubectl proxy.

-## Curl and the kubectl proxy
+## 27.1 Curl and the kubectl proxy

 The Kubernetes API Server is running on the Master Node.
 From there, the Kubernetes API Server handles the communication with the Kubelets on the Worker Nodes:

 ![Kubernetes API Server](img/lab27-kubernetes-api-server-overview.png)

-## Curl to the Kubernetes API Server
+## 27.2 Curl to the Kubernetes API Server

 So, let's try to directly access the Kubernetes API Server using curl... in the minikube set-up.
 Here, you run the curl command on the Master Node itself: